hlrs-vis/vineyard-segmentation/README.md

 ## Getting Started
 This repository contain two code files.
 The main program executes by calling the Unet-model subprogram.
-You can either go directly to the Recommended User-Ajustable Parameters for implementation, or read the code-by-code overview to learn more about the program's architecture.
+You can either go directly to the Recommended User-Ajustable Parameters[Recommended User-Ajustable Parameters of Main.py](#recommended-user-ajustable-parameters-of-mainpy) for implementation, or read the code-by-code overview[Program Structure](#program-structure) to learn more about the program's architecture.

 ### Recommended User-Ajustable Parameters of Main.py
 * Specify the node (line 34, 38)